opendatabio/opendatabio/resources/docs/en/API.md

 #### Fields obtained with 'simple' option
   - `id` - the id of the Project in the projects table (a local database id)
   - `fullname` - project name
-  - `privacyLevel` - the access level for plants and vouchers in Project
+  - `privacyLevel` - the access level for individuals and vouchers in Project
   - `contactEmail` - the project administrator email
-  - `plants_count` - the number of plants in the project
+  - `individuals_count` - the number of individuals in the project
   - `vouchers_count` - the number of vouchers in the project